 Is it possible to feel so small yet so large all at the same time?
 If it is, then that was me on Monday as I walked into the United Nations General Assembly.

 The UN’s Commission on the Status of Women promotes women’s rights and documents the reality of women’s lives throughout the world.
-It also helps shape global standards on gender equality and the empowerment of women.
+It also helps shape global standards on gender equality.

 The organizers did tell me and my fellow NGO* Young BPW delegates every step of the way – “You WILL feel overwhelmed.
 There are over 400 events to attend so you must strategize.
 You need to figure out what event will do the most good for your personal goals.”